squidfunk/mkdocs-material/docs/insiders/access-management.md

 Given that only personal accounts can be listed as collaborators on [private repositories], ensuring access for an entire organization requires coordination through individuals.
 Changes within the team could lead to losing access to the entire organization.
-To avoid this, you have two options:

-  - Choose a sponsoring tier with multiple seats to add additional accounts as collaborators
-  - Create a bot account, which is [a new personal account] that does not belong to a specific individual but is publicly or privately listed as the owner of the GitHub organization
+To avoid this, you have the option to create a bot account, which is [a new personal account] that does not belong to a specific individual but is publicly or privately listed as the owner of the GitHub organization

 Using a bot account for access management and initiating your [public] or [private] sponsorship through it also allows for better attribution of